-In 1718, Blackbeard organized a blockade of the main South Carolina port, Charles Town (Charleston), but managed to get a pardon from North Carolina Governor Charles Eden.
+In 1718, Blackbeard organized a blockade of the main South Carolina port, Charles Town (Charleston).
+He managed to get a pardon from North Carolina Governor Charles Eden.
 The governor of Virginia, Alexander Spotswood, was less forgiving.

 Technically, Spotswood had no jurisdiction over piracy committed in the Atlantic Ocean south of the Virginia border, but pirates based on the Outer Banks of North Carolina threatened ships sailing in and out of the Chesapeake Bay.
 North Carolina ship captains requested help from Virginia, recognizing that Governor Charles Eden was allied with Teach and unwilling to stop his piracy.